NIASKAA/algorPractices/questions/css-questions.md

 * Have you ever worked with retina graphics?
 If so, when and what techniques did you use? -Very few times, I do believe the times I used it was when I had to test the screen of an Iphone 12 so using @media with webkit pixel ratio-

 * Is there any reason you'd want to use `translate()` instead of *absolute positioning*, or vice-versa?
-And why? -translate is a vabue of transform so it does not trigger browser reflow.
+And why? -translate is a value of transform so it does not trigger browser reflow.
 Using translate() will still take up the original element.
 The main idea is that translate is more efficient and will result in shorter paint times for smoother animations-

 * How is clearfix css property useful? -makes wrapping an element that didn't fit much easier-